superbayes/QHSMS/README.md

 # Welcome to QHSMS

-Welcome to GitHub—where millions of developers work together on software.
-Ready to get started?
-Let’s learn how this all works by building and publishing your first GitHub Pages website!
+Welcome to QHSMS!
+Here, thanks to The [author](https://gitee.com/liyuanbhu/qhsms)

 ## Repositories